Get Online Treatment for Trauma and Post-traumatic Stress Disorder (PTSD)

 What to Expect in Your Online PTSD and Trauma Therapy

-Taking the first step towards overcoming PTSD and trauma can be overwhelming, but understanding what lies ahead can make the process less intimidating.
+Taking the first step toward overcoming PTSD and trauma can be overwhelming, but understanding what lies ahead can make the process less intimidating.
 Your online treatment journey begins with a comprehensive initial assessment, which will help create your personalized treatment plan.
 It could include medication management or mindfulness exercises conducted via secure video sessions.
 Throughout your treatment, regular progress assessments ensure that the approach is continually refined to suit your evolving needs.

 No long lines and waiting hours—you can receive a prescription online after a video consultation if deemed appropriate.

-MEDvidi Mental Telehealth Traditional Clinics
+MEDvidi Traditional Clinics

 Cost of an initial visit $195 $400-500